-When investing, similarly, you can’t have it all.
-Chose two: Safety/Liquidity/Returns.
+This is because when investing, you can’t have it all.
+Chose two: Liquidity/Returns/Safety.

 Safety and Returns sounds a lot like Risk and Reward.
 As investors, we know all about that.
 But what about liquidity?

-What does that have to do with investing?
-While the iron triangle is developed to model the quality constraints during project management, it relates to investing quite nicely.
+What specifically does fast/cheap/good have to do with investing?
+While this “iron triangle” is developed to model the quality constraints during project management, it relates to investing quite nicely.

-Quality in investing means getting the results you expect (meeting your goals), while maintaining flexibility.
+Quality in investing means getting the results you expect (meeting your goals), while maintaining flexibility and optionality.
 To translate:

-So, another way to say good/fast/cheap is safe/liquid/profitable.
+So, another way to say fast/cheap/good is liquid/profitable/safe.

 Perhaps there is not perfect homology here, but let’s do the same two of three combination.